KiryanovKD/MultifarmTestTask/README.md

 You can get all info about transaction by this endpoint: http://0.0.0.0:8080/get_transaction_receipt?txhash=TRANSACTION_HASH

 Unfortunately, etnerscan provides access to historical price data only in the pro version of the API, so the response does not contain the price in USD
+I didn't use Etnerscan python api libraries because they are synchronous